National Student Financial Aid Scheme

 The National Student Financial Aid Scheme (NSFAS) is a South African government student financial aid scheme which provides financial aid to undergraduate students to help pay for the cost of their tertiary education after finishing high school.
 It is funded by the Department of Higher Education and Training.
-The program also manages bursaries such as the Funza Lushaka Teacher Bursary (for students pursuing a teaching qualification), DHET Disability Bursary and other bursaries from the Sector Education and Training Authorities (SETAs).
+The programme also manages bursaries such as the Funza Lushaka Teacher Bursary (for students pursuing a teaching qualification).
+DHET Disability Bursary and other bursaries from the Sector Education and Training Authorities (SETAs).

 History

 The National Student Financial Aid Scheme was established in 1996, replacing the Tertiary Education Fund of South Africa (TEFSA) in 1999.
 The TEFSA program was a non-profit company which managed and administered NSFAS since its establishment until 2000.
 In 1999, TEFSA was converted into a statutory body called NSFAS.
 The scheme is supported by over R30 billion (in 2018) in funding from the Department of Higher Education and Training, and local and international donations.
 The bursaries cover the tuition fees, accommodation, and food and travel allowances for "full time" students, and only tuition fees for "part time" students.

 In 2019, as of 20 November 2019, NSFAS had received 365,922 applications for financial aid in 2020, compared to the 278,738 applications it had received the year prior.

 In 2019, Minister of Higher Education, Science and Technology Dr Blade Nzimande stated that the government had allocated nearly R80 billion for NSFAS over the next three years.